 - A qualified installer, service agency or gas supplier should annually inspect boiler including annually inspecting all vent gaskets and replacing any exhibiting damage or deterioration. - If you are not qualified to install or service boilers, do not install or service this one. - Carbon monoxide is an odorless, deadly gas that may be introduced into your home by any malfunctioning fuel burning product or vent system failure.
+The installer must verify that at least one carbon monoxide alarm has been installed within a residential living space or home following the alarm manufacturer's instructions and applicable local codes before putting the appliance into operation.
 It is strongly recommended that CO alarms be installed near bedrooms and on all levels of building to warn you and your family of potential CO exposure. - Do not block air flow into or around boiler.
 Insufficient air may cause the boiler to produce carbon monoxide or start a fire.